 Collaboration with the data science master's department Instituto Tecnológico Autonomous Mexican [ITAM].
 A convolutional neural network was developed capable of detecting collapsed buildings among other critical elements of interest during a disaster.

-The CIV in close collaboration with the Mexican company Natma and the Monterrey Institute of Technology and Higher Studies, we have developed the next level in the VATRE and SIRAC projects.
+The CIV in close collaboration with the Monterrey Institute of Technology and Higher Studies, we have developed the next level in the VATRE and SIRAC projects.